kuboosoft/skype-installer/README.md

 skype-installer
 ===============

-This is an installer for Skype.
+This is an installer for Skype in Linux.
 This package does not contain any program files as the Skype license does not allow distribution.
 By installing this package you will download and install Skype from skype.com.